What is the Best Android Camera App in 2014?

 So with the iPhone becoming so popular and the Facebook Instagram phase going on you get flooded with pictures from your friends all containing the same effects but just another angle and another day.

 With the Droid you can do that too but better!
-It takes a little more effort but it’s you being creative and not just pressing the button.
+It takes a little more effort but it’s you being creative and not just pressing the button like those iPhone people.

 Since I have released this article an Instagram version has come out for Android and I have downloaded and installed it.
 I am not a fan.
-I do not like being forced to crop my photos and I do not want to be part of some new online network.
-Facebook is enough.
+I do not like being forced to crop my photos.

 Here is a sunrise photo taken with HDR Camera but no post editing.

 This picture was taken with HDR Camera and edited with Pixlr-o-matic.